cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 1. Export raw ATF from the CDLI
 Manually export ATF of texts to annotate from the CDLI database.
 This can be done by doing a search at <http://cdli.ucla.edu/search> and clicking on "download" after the results appear.

-2. Convert texts to pseudo-conll for morphological annotation
+2. Convert texts to pseudo-CoNLL for morphological annotation
-Use the Pyhton script X to prepare a tokenized and conll-style version of the textual information to facilitate morphological annotation.
+Use the Python script X to prepare a tokenized and CoNLL-style version of the textual information to facilitate morphological annotation.

 3. Morphological annotation
 Manually annotate morphology and subject, direct and indirect object dependencies in the files.
 (See below for more details)